eraikakou/Moon/_posts/2018-07-16-python-interview-questions.md

 Which of the following is correct about Python?

--It supports automatic garbage collection.
+- It supports automatic garbage collection.
--It can be easily integrated with C, C++, COM, ActiveX, CORBA, and Java -Both of the above
+- It can be easily integrated with C, C++, COM, ActiveX, CORBA, and Java
+- Both of the above
--None of the above
+- None of the above

 **Anwser:  Both of the above**